Our second report is released! Now, you can use Evidently to explore the changes in your target function and model predictions.

 What is it?

-When you know the ground truth (i.e. actual labels or values), the report helps you explore the change and understand how to adapt.
-If it is not available, you can use this new report to detect model decay in advance.
+When you know the ground truth (i.e. actual labels or values), the Target Drift report helps you explore the changes in the target function and understand how to adapt.
+If the ground truth is not available, you can use this new report to detect model decay in advance by evaluating prediction drift.

 Basically, it is a way to answer the questions quickly:

 - Does the model target behave similarly to the past period?

 - Do my model predictions still look the same?